THARUNAVULA-143/Ansible_Project/README.md

 # Ansible_Project
-In this we can learn how to create the VM's and also have to make the configuration management.
+In this we can learn how to create the VM's and also how to make the configuration management.